TheOverfloater/pathos-public/docs/entity_guide.md

    - "Trigger on Entry": Target to trigger when the player enters the animation.
    - "Duration": The duration for which the player will be holding the diary in front of their face.
    - "Sound to Play": The audio file to play back while the player is holding the diary.
-   - "Player Dialouge": Player dialouge file to play at the very end.
+   - "Player Dialogue": Player dialogue file to play at the very end.
 This will be cleared after the first use and will not play after the item_diary is used again.
    - "Type": Defines the diary model used.
      - "Benefactor": Will use the model located at "models/props/diary_benefactor.mdl".